Victor Rubilar

 Victor Rubilar is an Argentinian professional football performer and comedian based in Spain.
 He is an official Guinness World Record Holder.
 He worked as a magician for three years in Argentina before he decided to become a professional football freestyler / football juggler.

 He moved from Argentina to Sweden to study at the school of contemporary arts in Cirkus Cirkör.
 He specialized in football freestyling, football juggling and acrobatics.
 He was also educated in the arts of performing, theatre and dance.

-Riksteatern
+National Swedish Touring Theatre

-After he finished his education he worked at the Swedish National Theatre Riksteatern as a main character in a football show touring 6 months around Sweden.
+After he finished his education he worked at the National Swedish Touring Theatre as a main character in a football show touring 6 months around Sweden.
 He performed "En Liten Föreställning om Fotboll" in over 40 cities all over Sweden.

 Guinness World Records

 In January 2018 Victor Rubilar broke the Guinness World Record of the most R.A.F (rolls of a football around the face) in one minute.
 The record was set live on a Spanish TV Program Luar and he managed to 40 R.A.F in one minute.
 Making it of a speed of one R.A.F every 1,5 seconds.
 He broke his own record that was set in October 2013 at the Maltepe Park Mall in Istanbul, Turkey.
 The original record was of 35 R.A.F in one minute.

 In 2007, he broke three Guinness World Records in one day.
 The records he broke are "The most rolls of a football from temple to temple" (42), "The most footballs juggled" (5) and "The longest time to spin a football on the forehead" (19.96 seconds).
 In 2008, he broke the record of "The most rolls of a football from temple to temple" again.
 This time he did 67.
 Also he broke a new world record of "The longest distance travelled while balancing a ball on the forehead" (278 meters).
 Victor Rubilar has been featured on the Guinness Book of records in 2008 and 2009.

 In 2010 Victor Rubilar set a new world record of "The most consecutive football rolls across the forehead".
 He did 581 at Cicerellos Fish 'n' Chips in Fremantle, Western Australia, Australia, on 1 April 2010.